StassijnsSam/Formations/README.md

 # Improvements
 ## 1. Reworking Blueprints to C++
 The movement logic of the units is currently done with Blueprints.
-I would like to update them to work fully with A* pathfinding as well as some flocking.
+I would like to update them so that they completely work with A* pathfinding as well as some flocking.
-Since I have already implemented these things in projects throughout the year, this would be the first thing I would add.
+Since I already implemented these things in projects throughout the year, this would be the first thing I would add.

 ## 2. Formation movement logic
-While doing research I came accross a lot of the issues regular formations have that would also apply to this project.
+While doing research I came across a lot of the issues regular formations have that would also apply to this project.

 ### 2.1 Staying together when going around obstacles
 It is possible the group splits when moving around an obstacle because of the pathing algorithm.
 In general though you would want your group to stay together and take the same path.